How to Accept Donations on Your Website: 8 Steps to Online Fundraising Success

-3. Choose a reliable payment processor
+3. Choose a Reliable Payment Processor

 Both Paypal and Stripe offer nonprofit discounts, and as such, compared to other payment processors, they make it easier for you to recoup a more significant percentage of your donations.
-With Keela donation forms, your donors can donate conveniently using KeelaPay, Paypal, or Stripe. ‘
+With Keela donation forms, your donors can donate conveniently using KeelaPay, Paypal, or Stripe.

 Email is the best way to stay in touch with your donors and send updates about your organization.
-Creating effective email campaigns will result in more donations down the line.
+Creating effective email fundraising campaigns will result in more donations down the line.
 With solid email communications, you can engage your donors, communicate your impact and remind them how important their gifts are to your mission.

 However, for your email communications to be effective, you need to understand your donors.
 Segmenting your donors based on their giving history will help you identify your most and least engaged supporters.
 With this information, you can send targeted messages to each donor segment to encourage them to take action.